 Chiropractors are trained in proper movement and ergonomics.
 Your chiropractor can help you understand what you are doing that is causing the carpal tunnel to begin with.
-He or she can also advise you on ways to adjust your movements to protect your wrists moving forward.
-You may be able to learn new ways of doing things that will allow you to achieve your goals without risking injury.
+They can also advise you on ways to adjust your movements to protect your wrists moving forward.
+You may learn new ways of doing things that will allow you to achieve your goals without risking injury.

 One of the fundamentals of chiropractic care is improving strength and mobility to aid in healing and protect from further injury.
 Your chiropractor can guide you through exercises to make you stronger.
 Once you know how to do the exercises, you can do them at home to continue to gain strength.

 The information herein on "Carpal Tunnel Sufferers Benefit from Chiropractic" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
 We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.

 Our information scope is limited to chiropractic, musculoskeletal, physical medicines, wellness, sensitive health issues, functional medicine articles, topics, and discussions.
 We provide and present clinical collaboration with specialists from a wide array of disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.